-The minimum internal capital requirement has been set based on its fixed overhead requirement.
+The minimum capital requirement has been set in accordance with the regulatory limit under Pillar I.

-As at December 31, 2014, the actual capital of JPMAMUK represented approximately 5 times the Pillar I and approximately 2.2 times the internal capital allocation.
+As at December 31, 2015, the actual capital of JPMAMUK represented approximately 5.4 times the Pillar I and approximately 2.1 times the internal capital allocation.